concourse/concourse/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: 🐛 Bug report
+name: 🐛 Report a bug
 about: Find something broken?
 Let us know!
-(If it's not reproducible, open a Discussion instead.)
+(If it's not yet reproducible, please "ask for help" instead!)
 title: ''
 labels: bug
 assignees: ''